- refers to accidental death and dismemberment insurance coverage.

 - Value Tier medications:

-- OEBB medical plans through ODS will include lower co-pays for certain medications related to the management of chronic conditions such as asthma, heart conditions (including congenital heart failure), cholesterol, high blood pressure and diabetes.
+- OEBB medical plans through Moda include lower co-pays for certain medications related to the management of chronic conditions such as asthma, heart conditions (including congestive heart failure), cholesterol, high blood pressure and diabetes.